 ENGN 8625 Advanced Power Systems 2020

 ENGN 3300 Engineering Design 4A: Systems Approaches for Management 2021

 Power systems, distribution networks, microgrids, battery storage integration, microPMUs, control and optimization

 2021 Sub Dean - Educational Programs in CECS ANU

 Streaming Big Data Analytics for the Smart Grid

-Supporting travel to and from ANU to Berkeley ($40k) – lead CI.
+Supporting travel to and from ANU to UC Berkeley – lead CI.

 Project partners include UC Berkeley, Lawrence Berkeley National Lab, and industry partner Helia.